Religion in Mexico: Buddhism

 Approximately 108,701 Buddhists are counted in Mexico.
 Also one of six Tibet Houses in the world – Casa Tibet México – is located in Mexico City.
 It is used by the Dalai Lama and other leaders of Tibetan Buddhism to preserve and share Tibetan culture and spirituality.
 Alejandro Jodorowsky has stated that he discovered Zen Buddhism in the 1960s while in Mexico.

 There are also two institutions from Theravada Buddhism tradition, the Theravada Buddhist Monastery and the Vipassana House of Meditation.
 There are at least 30 Buddhist groups in Mexico.

 Hinduism

 There are about 800 Indian families in Mexico, constituting about 900 NRIs.
 Most of them are recent arrivals in the country.
 There is a big presence of recently arrived Indians working for Tata Consultancy Services in Guadalajara, Querétaro and Mexico City.
 Mexico has a non-discriminatory policy with regard to the grant of its citizenship.
 The spouse of a Mexican national would generally not face any problem in acquiring local citizenship.
-But although quite a few NRIs have married Mexicans, they have retained their Indian citizenship.
+But although quite a few NRIs have married Mexicans, they have retained their Indian citizenship (India doesn't allow dual citizenship).
 A Sai Baba temple and a Vaishnav temple have been constructed in Mexico City by the Sangam Organisation.